 Hi!
-My name’s Nat and here’s my story about how I became a therapist and yoga teacher…
+My name’s Nat and here’s my story about how I gained the skills to launch Aurora Mind and Body…

-Throughout my time in the corporate world, many of them as a software development Project Manager.
+I’ve spent over 20 years in the corporate world, many of them as a software development Project Manager.
 As well as technical knowledge, I’ve also gained many transferable skills in leadership, coaching and problem solving.
-It’s hard to work in an office for 20 years and not pick up any transferable skills!
-While I enjoy the challenge of corporate life, I’d always known I wanted to do something extra with the skills I’d gained, and use them to help others.
-I’ve been interested in what makes people tick for as long as I can remember and this interest led to the beginning of a journey of self-discovery as I embarked upon my honours degree in Psychology in the early 2000s, alongside working full time, and graduated with a 2:1.
+When you work in an office for over 20 years, it’s hard not to!
+While I enjoy the challenge of corporate life, I’d always known I wanted to do something else with the skills I’d gained and use them to help others.
+I’ve been interested in what makes people tick for as long as I can remember and this interest led to a journey of self-discovery.
+I embarked upon my honours degree in Psychology in the early 2000s, alongside working full time, and graduated with a 2:1.
 This meant I could achieve my graduate basis for chartership with the British Psychological Society and use the letters GMBPsS after my name.
 This is one of my proudest professional achievements.
-Of course, this was just the beginning of my journey as I then had to figure out how I would use my newfound knowledge.
+Of course, this was just the beginning of my journey as I then had to figure out what I would do with my newfound knowledge…

 Qualifying in hypno-psychotherapy and yoga

 Following my Psychology degree, I had considered becoming a counsellor but ended up choosing a masters level Diploma in Hypno-Psychotherapy instead.
 Psychotherapy is a little different to counselling in that you can work with deeper issues.
 The ability to learn hypnotherapy, working with the unconscious mind and deep relaxation techniques was also intriguing.
 While I was practicing as a trainee, it never ceased to amaze me how the relaxed state of hypnosis could give me respite from my lifelong anxiety.
 I’d always feel so much better afterwards.
 If I could teach self-hypnosis to myself, I could certainly teach it to others!
 After 2 years of further study with the National College of Hypnosis and Psychotherapy in Oxford, I qualified as a Hypno-Psychotherapist, gaining a distinction on my diploma.

-At around the same time as I was studying for my diploma, I was trying to get fitter after the birth of our youngest son.
+Rewind back a bit, at around the same time as I was doing my psychology degree, I was trying to get fitter after the birth of our youngest son.
 Someone suggested that yoga would be a great way to get back in shape so I dragged Nick along with me to a yoga class at our local gym.
-We both ached afterwards so we presumed it had done its job!
+We both ached afterwards and presumed it had done its job!
 Little did I know, there was so much more to yoga than just exercise.
 We carried on going to yoga while also taking up the offer of personal training sessions at the gym.
-I loved my personal training sessions but my real passion was still with yoga.
-As the years went by, and many yoga practices later, I began to see many similarities between my Hypno-Psychotherapy relaxations and yoga meditation; maybe this was the reason I enjoyed yoga so much.
+I loved my personal training sessions but my real passion remained with yoga.
+As the years went by, and many yoga practices later, I began to see many similarities between my hypnotherapy relaxations and yoga meditation.
+Perhaps this was the reason I enjoyed yoga so much.
 I never used to believe in having a set path in life but as time went on, I began to see that I’d found mine.
 I became a bit of a yoga fanatic, attending as many classes as I could with some wonderful teachers, and resolved to understand more about the psychological benefits of yoga.
 This is where the links between psychology and yoga started to became apparent to me…

-Since obtaining my yoga teaching diploma, I have also continued to study and increase my knowledge, completing my Fitness Instructor (Gym) qualification, Pre and Postnatal Exercise certificate and my Yoga Shred, Yoga Nidra (yoga sleep) and Yin Yoga certifications.
-These certifications have enabled me to offer additional services to my one-to-one yoga clients and also run some different class types.
-Yin Yoga and Yoga Nidra are particular features of my Hypno Yoga class and private sessions.
+Since obtaining my yoga diploma, I have continued to study and increase my knowledge, completing my Fitness Instructor (Gym) qualification, Pre and Postnatal Exercise certificate and my Yoga Shred, Indoor Group Cycling, Yoga Nidra, Yin Yoga and Restorative Yoga certifications.
+These have enabled me to offer additional services to my private clients and run some different class types.
+Yin Yoga and Restorative Yoga are particular features of my Hypno Yoga class and private sessions.
 I also incorporate Yoga Nidra into some of my hypnotherapy sessions as it’s so good for relaxation!

 Learning for a lifetime

-As you’ve probably gathered, I strongly believe you never stop learning and this is why you’ll often see me participating in other instructors’ classes.
-As I enjoy expanding my ‘toolbox’ of knowledge, I read a lot of books and do additional courses whenever I can.
-I also maintain professional memberships with the British Psychological Society, Complementary and Natural Healthcare Council (for hypnotherapy), the National Society of Talking Therapies (NSTT) and of course the Chartered Institute for the Management of Sport and Physical Activity (CIMSPA).
-I’m also registered with the Register of Exercise Professionals.
+As you’ve probably gathered, I strongly believe that you never stop learning!
+I enjoy expanding my ‘toolbox’ of knowledge with courses and I read a lot to keep my skills current.
+I also maintain professional memberships with the British Psychological Society (BPS), National Hypnotherapy Society, the National Society of Talking Therapies (NSTT) and of course the Chartered Institute for the Management of Sport and Physical Activity (CIMSPA).
+I’m also trained in Mental Health First Aid.
 You can therefore be sure you’re seeing an up-to-date, highly trained and ethical practitioner.

-I absolutely love what I do and I look forward to working with you to help you achieve your mind and body goals.
+I absolutely love what I do and I look forward to helping you discover your own uniqueness and achieve your mind and body goals.

 Looking back to my younger days, I was quite an active child growing up but at the age of 16 while studying for GCSE exams, I began experiencing some worrying symptoms which would change my life forever.
 With numerous trips to and from the hospital to see specialists for tests, I was eventually diagnosed with a condition called Ulcerative Colitis.
 This condition is one of the main forms of inflammatory bowel disease and is often referred to as a condition that causes ulceration and bleeding of the lining of rectum and colon.
 However, as with many other autoimmune disorders it can also affect the body in other ways, such as fatigue, pain, diarrhoea, weight loss and anaemia.
 I have experienced all of these symptoms.
 While there is no cure, the symptoms can often be managed with medication although for many, surgery can be the end result.
 In my case, at the age of 17 I’d had so much time off through ill health and hospital stays that I left college early.
 When my symptoms were more under control through an extensive cocktail of drugs, I entered the world of full time work.

 Fast forwarding a few years, I started a career in the IT industry, where I remain today.
 This is a varied and interesting job with many facets and what I’ve learned over the years has prepared me for handling the technology side of Aurora as well.
-Many hours of my day were spent sitting in front of computer screens looking at data, writing software, building and testing computer code and helping with customer queries.
+Many hours of my day are spent sitting in front of computer screens looking at data, writing software, building and testing computer code and helping with customer queries.
 But one of the mainstays is that it’s quite a sedentary job and as I have to travel many miles to work, I also spend a lot of time in the car.
 Many years of doing this on top of medication and a lack of physical activity, had all taken its toll on my body.
 Now into my thirties, I had done no strenuous activity for many years.
 At the age of 35, my elder son was a strong swimmer having learned at school, and my younger son wanted to learn but the school no longer offered swimming lessons.
 So I overcame my fear of the water and we learned together in the baby pool at the Oasis in Swindon!

 Some years later, I still wouldn’t say I’m the well-oiled fitness machine that some people seem to be.
 But for the first time I’m actually OK with that.
 We don’t all have to be elite athletes to enjoy life, to improve ourselves and our mental and physical wellbeing, all of which are closely linked.
 For many people (me included), the world of fitness can be quite intimidating, especially as a newcomer.
 When you don’t know what you’re doing, the advice and support of a caring and knowledgeable professional can make all the difference.
 I’m lucky that in my case I had lots of support from my personal trainer and from my family.
 This realisation was the reason I decided to become a personal trainer, indoor cycling instructor and life coach myself.
-To ‘pay it forward’ so I can help others with their own physical and mental fitness journeys.
-I’m looking forward to the challenge…
+To ‘pay it forward’ so I can help others with their own mind and body fitness journeys.
+I look forward to working with you.